2i2c-org/infrastructure/docs/sre-guide/node-scale-up/azure.md

 # Azure

-In certain cases, it might be helpful to 'scale up' a nodegroup in a cluster before an event, to test cloud provider quotas or to make user server startup faster.
+In certain cases, it might be helpful to 'scale up' a node group in a cluster before an event, to test cloud provider quotas or to make user server startup faster.

 ## Azure Console UI instructions